shanetran248/Facial-Recognition-GUI--Open-Source-Project-/README.md

 Once dlib is installed, install the face_recognition library.

-  1. Use pip to install:
+  1. Use pip3 to install:

-    pip install face_recognition
+    pip3 install face_recognition

   2. Verify the installation: